ATB-UQ/ATB_repository/Naming_Convention/README.md

 -------------------------------------------------------
 # atbrepo.yml
 atbrepo.yml is a file containing metadata for the system.

 The information includes:
 - **title:** This will appear as the title of the simulation on the website.
+Should be enclosed in single quotation marks, see examples below.
 - **notes:** This will appear as a description of the simulation on the website.
+If the data is related to a publication, you can also put the DOI of your publication here.
+Should be enclosed in single quotation marks, see examples below.
 - **program:** A list of MD programs.
 Of course we would expect only one, but because of the way we implemented a special program tag in CKAN, it makes it easier to include this in atbrepo.yml as a list.
 - **organization:** The organisation the system is affiliated with as per the organisation URL, the current availible organization names are **bernhardt, chalmers, deplazes, krenske, malde, mduq, omara, smith, yu**, you should choose whichever is the most appropriate
 - **tags:** Freeform text tags for the simulation.
 Note that some tags are prefixed with ‘item-’, namely: